Back from layoff, No. 3 Michigan tops No. 21 Wisconsin 67-59 - WHIZ News

+Michigan trailed 57-56 when Dickinson got the offensive rebound off a missed 3-pointer from Eli Brooks and found Livers, who sank a 3-pointer with 2:48 left.
+D’Mitrik Trice tied the game by hitting two free throws, but Michigan pulled ahead for good on Dickinson’s putback with 1:46 remaining.

+“I think the offensive rebounding, that was the backbreaker today,” Wisconsin coach Greg Gard said.
+“You can’t give up those types of offensive rebounds at crucial times.”

-D’Mitrik Trice scored 16 points, Aleem Ford had 15 and Jonathan Davis had 11 for Wisconsin.
+Trice scored 16 points, Aleem Ford had 15 and Jonathan Davis had 11 for Wisconsin.
+Michigan’s Franz Wagner had 10 of his 14 points in the second half.

 But the Badgers shot 7 of 28 in the second half and missed their last 11 3-point attempts.

+“What we did in the first half is what we wanted to do in the second half,” Ford said.
+“But that’s what they did to us.
+They put us on our heels, made us a bit uncomfortable on the offensive end and they were able to get comfortable on the offensive end themselves.”

 Wisconsin led 42-32 early in the second half when Brad Davison drove to the basket and his elbow hit Michigan’s Mike Smith in the face.
-Michigan’s bench showed its displeasure and wanted a flagrant foul called on the play — but the only call the Wolverines got was a technical foul against their bench.
+Michigan coach Juwan Howard showed his displeasure and wanted a flagrant foul called on the play — but the only call the Wolverines got was a technical foul against their bench.

-Trice made one of the two ensuing free throws, but the incident seemed to fire up Michigan.
-Smith responded with a three-point play on the Wolverines’ next possession as Michigan began to claw its way back.
+Trice made one of the two ensuing free throws, but the incident fired up Michigan.
+Smith responded with a three-point play as Michigan began its comeback.

-Franz Wagner sparked Michigan’s comeback by scoring 10 of his 14 points in the second half.
+“We’re all family,” Howard said.
+“It just goes to show you.
+The family got tested and everybody banded like brothers for their family.”

 BIG PICTURE

-Michigan: The Wolverines showed their toughness by finding a way to win after struggling early.
-Michigan’s defense improved and Dickinson dominated the boards down the stretch.
+Michigan: The Wolverines showed their toughness by the way they recovered from a slow start and dominated the game’s final minutes.
+Michigan beat Wisconsin 77-54 on Jan.
+12 and became the first team to sweep a regular-season series from the Badgers since 2017-18, when Michigan State and Nebraska both did it.
+The Badgers had won their last eight rematch games with teams that beat them earlier in the same season.

-Wisconsin: The 3-point shooting that helped Wisconsin build its early lead let the Badgers down once the game got tight.
-The Badgers needed more from their starting five, who combined to score 10 points and shoot 2 of 16 in the second half.
+Wisconsin: The Badgers needed more from their starting five, who combined to score 10 points and shoot 2 of 16 in the second half.
+They also didn’t get enough from their big men.
+Neither 6-foot-11 forward Nate Reuvers nor 6-10 forward Micah Potter had a single rebound.

 POLL IMPLICATIONS